nathanntg/lin-train/README.md

 Linear Regression Feature Selection and Trainer

 This is based on a linear regression trainer and feature selection class initially developed to help analyze and make predictions for the MIT Big Data Challenge.
+The trainer can use any provided solver to perform a linear regression (by default, it uses the numpy provided linear least squares regression).
-The actual linear regression is run by numpy, but the training class provides a simple way to do feature selection over a large feature space.
+The training class provides a simple way to do feature selection over a large feature space.
 The trainer does k-fold cross validation to find features that improve validation scores.
-When complete, the class has the linear coefficients as well as a score.
+When complete, the class has the model coefficients as well as a score.

 Dependencies: Python 2.7, numpy